gernest/resingo/README.md

 The unofficial golang sdk for resin.io

-This is the alundry list of things you can do.
+This is the laundry list of things you can do.

 - Applications
  - [x] Get all applications